Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 Why make a customer journey map from scratch when you can use a template?
 Save yourself some time by downloading HubSpot’s free customer journey map templates.

-This has templates that map out a buyer's journey, a day in the life of your customer, lead nurturing, and more.
+This has templates that map out a buyer’s journey, a day in your customer’s life, lead nurturing, and more.

-These templates can help sales, marketing, and customer support teams learn more about your company's buyer persona.
-Not only will this lead to improvements to your product, but also a better customer experience.
+These templates can help sales, marketing, and customer support teams learn more about your company’s buyer persona.
+This will improve your product and customer experience.

 2. Set clear objectives for the map.